 Over the next year, they formed a founding team to build a new organization dedicated to renewing American democracy.
 In collaboration with dozens of Millennial leaders across the country, and with the generous support of visionary philanthropists, the Millennial Action Project was formed and officially launched in 2013.

 The Millennial Action Project has an audacious mission: re-establish political cooperation across parties and defeat the polarization and gridlock that is holding back our government and country.
 Our generation has a unique opportunity to forge a new path and lead our nation into the future, which is why MAP is committed to activating our nation's youngest generation of leaders and lawmakers.

 What We Do

 In 2013, MAP organized the nonpartisan Congressional Future Caucus with the millennial members of Congress to forge pragmatic cooperation on future-oriented challenges.
 The Congressional Future Caucus is America’s first and only bipartisan caucus for young members of Congress.
 The Future Caucus movement has spread into numerous state legislatures through the creation of the State Future Caucus Network, consisting of young, high-potential state legislators.
-The national Advisory Board includes Governor Jon Huntsman, Jr., The Honorable Olympia Snowe, Ambassador Donald Gips, Governor Jennifer Granholm, Lieutenant Governor Barbara Lawton, and former U.S. Chief Technology Officer Aneesh Chopra.
+The national Advisory Board includes Senator Bill Bradley, Senator Olympia Snowe, Governor Jennifer Granholm, Governor Jon Huntsman, Jr., Congressman Chris Gibson, Ambassador Donald Gips, Lieutenant Governor Barbara Lawton, and former U.S. Chief Technology Officer Aneesh Chopra.